octo-technology/OpenTezos/docs/ligo/examples.md

   } with modified_ship
 ```

-You can call the function `modify_ship_code` defined above by using LIGO compiler, like this:
+You can call the function `modify_ship_code` defined above by using the LIGO dev tools:

 ```shell
 ligo run-function function_example.ligo modify_ship_code '020433'